BoD Minutes – November 2021

 Minutes of NCR-SCCA Monthly Board of Directors Meeting

-Present: John Bodnar, Heather Clark, Anna Crissman, Eric Danielsen, Blair Deffenbaugh, Justin Deffenbaugh, Bruce Dover, Nikki Edwards, Sam Fouse, Al Heatwole, Stephen Miller, Heather Powers, Chris Schimmel, Mark Senior, James Shanks, Ben Tyler, Kit Williams, and Rob Wilmoth, all attended via video conference, due to the ongoing threat of the COVID-19 virus.
-Heather Powers joined late.
+Present: John Bodnar, Cameron Conover, Anna Crissman, Eric Danielsen, Blair Deffenbaugh, Justin Deffenbaugh, Bruce Dover, Sam Fouse, Al Heatwole, Stephen Miller, Chris Schimmel, Mark Senior, James Shanks, Paul Spencer, Ben Tyler, and Kit Williams, all attended via Zoom video conference.

-- The NCR BoD meeting was called to order by RE Anna Crissman at approximately 7:35 PM, on Wednesday, November 18th,
+- The NCR BoD meeting was called to order by RE Anna Crissman at 7:31 PM, on Wednesday, November 17th

-- John Bodnar, Eric Danielsen, Chris Schimmel, Ben Tyler, and Rob Wilmoth, attended as guests.
+- John Bodnar, Eric Danielsen, Chris Schimmel, and Ben Tyler, attended as guests.

-- Motion to approve the October minutes, as posted on the Google drive (Shanks / Clark).
+- Motion to approve the October minutes, as posted on the Google drive (Shanks / Heatwole).
 Passed.

 Order of items below reflects the order of discussion, as nearly as possible; not necessarily as they appeared on the published agenda.